5roop/task2/README.md

 )
 ```

-and when evaluating, `simpletransformers` was used with these parameters:
+and when evaluating, `simpletransformers` training was used with these parameters:
 ```python
 model_args = {
         "num_train_epochs": 5,